Nirma (actress)

-Nirma is a former Pakistani Lollywood film actress and model.
+Nirma is a Pakistani former Lollywood film actress and model.
 She started a career in modeling followed by television dramas.

 Early life

 Nirma was born as Ayesha Jahangir in Kuwait, from where she completed her early education.
 After the death of her father, she along with her family moved to Lahore.
 Film producer Ejaz Durrani gave her the stage name Nirma.

 Career

 Nirma's first play was Ranjish, and she appeared in the television serial Do Chand and Sarkar Sahab.
-Her debut film was Bazigar, and she has appeared in films such as Laaj, Shararat, Qarz, and Behram Daku.
+Her debut film was Bazigar, and she later appeared in films such as Laaj, Shararat, Qarz, and Behram Daku.
 In 1997, she played the role of a stage dancer in the film Dream Girl, which was directed by Sangeeta.
 Punjabi film credits include Babul Da Wera.
-Apart from movies, she has also regularly appeared in Punjabi stage dramas and various music videos.
+She also regularly appeared in Punjabi stage dramas and various music videos.